 Whenever I pushed back on something, whenever I said this isn't fair, the response was always about standards.
 We can't give you special treatment.
 We have to maintain education quality.
 If we make exceptions, it lowers the bar for everyone.

-Think about that for a second.
 The rules changed without anyone telling me.
 I got eight days while everyone else got two months.
 I had a documented condition that the university had on file.
 Miscommunication that could be directly explained by my diagnosis was treated as carelessness.
-And their concern was education quality.
-Not fairness.
-Not whether their system actually works for everyone.
-Just whether it looks rigorous on paper.
+And their concern was never fairness, or whether their system actually works for everyone.
+It was whether it looks rigorous on paper.

 After five years I was done.
-Not because I gave up on the material.
 I never stopped understanding the material.
-I was done because every path led to the same place.
-My fault.
-Try again.
-No help.
-Fail again.
+I was done because every path led to the same place: I was blamed, told to try again, given no help, and I failed again.
 There was nothing left to try that I hadn't already tried.

 ← Back to all posts